paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Sparse matrices and their exponentials

 This method of calculation only requires keeping track of one additional vector apart from the input and output vector, instead of needing to save an entire potentially dense matrix.
 Thus, we can evaluate such a time evolution very memory-efficiently using existing algorithms for SpMV operations~\cite{Steinberger}.
-This is also an advantage over the Lanczos algorithm, which, in this situation, would be far less memory-efficient, as it requires storing multiple such vectors, as detailed in the next section.
+This is also an advantage over the Lanczos algorithm, which requires storing multiple such vectors, as detailed in App.~\ref{app:Lanczos}.